licitdev/docs/configuration/data-model/relationships.md

 - name
 ```

+Note the following things form the schema above:

-An M2O relationship creates one column within the database to manage the relationship.
+- An M2O relationship requires just one column within the parent table.
-When an M2O relational field is configured in Directus, the Item Details Pages on the parent collection will enable access to items from the related collection.
-So in our example with countries and cities, and Item Details Page in the parent collection `cities` will enable access to the related country in `countries`.
+- When an M2O relational field is configured in Directus, the Item Details Pages on the parent collection will enable access to items from the related collection.
+So in our example above, an Item Details Page in `cities` will enable access to the related country.

-However, in the Directus Data Studio, an M2O field does not provide a way to display or interact with related items from the Item Details Pages of the related collection, which in our example is `countries`.
+However, in the Directus Data Studio, an M2O field does not automatically provide access to the parent collection's items within the related collection.
+In our exmaple, this means that when you open an Item Details Page in `countries`, you will not see related cities.
 This is where O2M fields come in to play.

 ## One-to-Many (O2M)